Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/local_iteration_series/testing_with_artificial_conditions.md

 :::note

 dummynet is another option that can be used on Windows, however there are known issues when running it on Windows 10 related to signed driver enforcement setting.
-As such we recommend Clumsy as a good default option on Windows.
+As such we found Clumsy to be a good default option on Windows.

 :::